AumitLeon/module_starter_cli/README.md

 ```
 Moving forward, `semantic-release` should be able to automatically generate releases for you.

-### Contributing
+## Contributing
-If you find this project useful and would like to contribute back to it, feel free to check out [`CONTRIBUTING`](CONTRIBUTING.md) page.
+If you find this project useful and would like to contribute back to it, feel free to check out the [`CONTRIBUTING`](CONTRIBUTING.md) page.